eremzeit/nodebrato/README.md

 ### How is this different from `librato-node`?

 - `librato-node` aggregates all measurements inline, which limits flexibility but is more suited for extremely high performance reporting.
-- `librato-node` is written in Coffeescript
+- `librato-node` is written in Coffeescript.

 ## Example